Spanish Blog 365

 Day 1 – Do you have your Spanish Blog 365 notebook and a pen handy?
 You going to want it!

-What’s your particular interest in Spanish?
+Today we’ll start with identifying your particular interest in Spanish.

 travel, food, art, music, dance?